anbox-cloud/discourse-docs/tut/installing-appliance.md

     sudo ua attach <pro_token>

-### 4. Install the snap
+<a name="enable-anbox-service"></a>
+### 3. Enable the `anbox-cloud` service using the Ubuntu Pro client.

-Run the following command to install the `anbox-cloud-appliance` snap, which handles the installation and deployment of the Anbox Cloud Appliance:
+On your machine, run the following command to install the Anbox Cloud Appliance and additional dependencies.

-    sudo snap install --classic anbox-cloud-appliance

-<a name="additional-tools"></a>
-### 5. Install additional tools
+    pro enable anbox-cloud

+Running this command does the following:

+1. Install the following tools and dependencies, if they are not installed already:
+    * snapd
-Run `sudo snap install amc` to install the Anbox Management Client (AMC).
+    * Anbox Management Client (AMC)
+    * LXD

+        [note type="information" status="Important"] The Anbox Cloud Appliance requires LXD >= 5.0 and hence LXD is installed from the `latest/stable` track.
+If LXD is already installed but the version is older than 5.0, run ` snap refresh --channel=5.0/stable lxd` to update it.[/note]

+1. Install `anbox-cloud-appliance` snap from the `latest/stable` track.
+1. Configure the `apt` repositories for Anbox Cloud.

 <a name="initialise"></a>
 ## Initialise the appliance